What is voriconazole?

 - If you are allergic to voriconazole or any other medicines.

 - About any medical conditions you have or have had, for example, diabetes or liver problems.

 - If you are pregnant or plan to become pregnant.
 Voriconazole can harm your unborn baby.
-Voriconazole should be used during pregnancy only if the benefit clearly outweighs the potential risk to the unborn baby.
+Talk to your health care provider about possible risks with taking voriconazole when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Voriconazole may affect the way other medicines or products work, and other medicines or products may affect how voriconazole works.
 Ask your health care provider if there are interactions between voriconazole and the other medicines you take.